neondatabase/website/content/docs/introduction/plans.md

 #### Tenant isolation

-The Neon Enterprise plan offers tenant isolation, segregating your data resources from other tenants.
+The Neon Enterprise plan offers tenant isolation, letting you segregate your data resources from other tenants.
 If you are interested in this feature, please contact [Sales](https://neon.tech/contact-sales).

 ### Advanced Postgres features